 - Look up the code sections cited after each of the words you’ve looked up.

 - Each of those code sections will appear in a hardbound volume.
 The hardbound volume may be several years old, so you need to update it.
 The first step in updating a statute is to look for a soft pamphlet in the back of the hardbound volume.
 This soft pamphlet is called a pocket part.

 - If you find a pocket part, look for your section number in it.
 If you find your section in the pocket part, read for changes made to the section since the hardbound volume was published.
 If your section number is not in the pocket part, this means that the information you found in the hardbound volume is accurate and up-to-date.

 - If you don’t find a pocket part, look for a soft supplemental pamphlet sitting next to the hard volume on the shelf.
 If you find a supplemental pamphlet, check it for changes to your section.

 - After you check the pocket part or supplemental pamphlet, you still have to look for pamphlets at the end of the code called “Advance Sheets” or “Advanced Legislative Service.”
 These pamphlets are published monthly to show any changes made since the pocket parts to each code volume were published.
-The advance sheets update the entire code, not just one volume.
+The advance sheets are updates to the entire code, not just the one volume.
 They are usually shelved right before the index volumes.